Arnstein & Lehr: Sears Tower litigation

-On March 28, 1972, as construction of the building neared the 50th storey, the state's attorney of neighboring Lake County brought suit against Sears, Roebuck and Co. in the name of the People of the State of Illinois to halt construction and limit the height of the building claiming that the completed building would interfere with television reception to the north and west of Chicago.
+On March 28, 1972, as construction of the building neared the 50th storey, the state's attorney of neighboring Lake County brought suit against Sears, Roebuck and Co. in the name of the People of the State of Illinois to halt construction and limit the height of the building, claiming that the completed building would interfere with television reception to the north and west of Chicago.
 Shortly thereafter, on March 28, 1972, a similar suit was filed in Cook County by several Chicago suburbs.
 The firm defended the lawsuits and won both of them in the trial courts.
 On June 6, 1972, Lake County appealed and because of the importance of the litigation the suits were consolidated, the Appellate Courts were by-passed and the matter went directly to the Supreme Court of Illinois.
-The suit by the Chicago suburbs were subsequently added.
+The suit by the Chicago suburbs was subsequently added.
 On June 30, 1972, the Supreme Court entered a letter order upholding the decision of the trial courts to permit the construction as planned and followed it with a written opinion on September 20, 1972.

 Japanese Electronic Products antitrust litigation – MDL189

 (Zenith Radio Corporation v.
 Matsushita Electric Industrial Co.)

-In the 1970s, one of this country's largest and most complex antitrust suits began when an antitrust and dumping suit was filed in 1972 in New Jersey by National Union Electric Corp. against many of its Japanese competitors alleging a conspiracy to destroy the United States television industry.
+In the 1970s, one of this country's largest and most complex antitrust suits began when an antitrust and dumping suit was filed in 1972 in New Jersey by National Union Electric Corp. against many of its Japanese competitors, alleging a conspiracy to destroy the United States television industry.
 In 1974, Zenith Radio Corporation filed a similar suit seeking $900,000,000.00 in Philadelphia federal court against the same defendants and added Motorola and Sears as co-conspirators.
 The suits were consolidated for trial in the United States District Court in Philadelphia.
 The firm defended Sears.
 The suit first made legal history in 1980 when the U.S. Court of Appeals for the Third Circuit ruled that a plaintiff does not have an absolute right to a trial by jury in a civil case.
-Subsequently, the defendants, including Sears, filed Motions for Summary Judgment on both the antitrust and dumping claims.
+Subsequently, the defendants, including Sears, filed motions for Summary Judgment on both the antitrust and dumping claims.
 After summer long hearings on a daily basis to determine what evidence could be considered on the Summary Judgment Motions, Judge Edward R. Becker entered summary judgment for all defendants on both claims and dismissed what was then a $1,500,000,000.00 lawsuit.
 Plaintiffs appealed and the Third Circuit Court of Appeals reversed the summary judgments for all the defendants, but affirmed the decision for Sears and two other defendants.
 The Supreme Court of the United States later reinstated the summary judgments for the Japanese defendants.